x7l7j8cc/ksigpatch-updater/README.md

 # ATTENTION

-Since [Joonie](https://github.com/Joonie86) deleted the Repository on GitHub for the SigPatches, this will be Directly Downloaded from my website and its the Latest Release v15.5.
+Since [Joonie](https://github.com/Joonie86) deleted the Repository on GitHub for the SigPatches, this will be Directly Downloaded from my website and its a Backup of the Latest Release v15.5.

 ----